KingChlorine/KingChlorine/README.md

 - 👋 Hi, I’m @KingChlorine
 - 👀 I’m interested in ...
 Art, music and games.
 - 🌱 I’m currently learning ...
-HTML, CSS AND JAVA.
+HTML, CSS AND JavaScript.
 - 💞️ I’m looking to collaborate on ...
 Anything beginner friendly!
 - 📫 How to reach me ...
 - 😄 Pronouns: ...